The 10K: Training plans for beginner and advanced runners

 Cross-train: non-running exercises like yoga, cycling, swimming, or other low impact activity

 This is a 9-week 10K training plan for advanced runners.
 Expect a mix of easy runs to start your week (varying from 4 to 7 miles week to week) followed by intense hill work, fast intervals, and long runs.
 Run a 2-mile warm-up and 2-mile cool-down on Tuesday and Thursday workouts.
-Sundays are for rest or cross-training.
+During the 9 weeks of this advanced 10K training plan, the Sundays are for rest or cross-training.

 If you’re ready to cut some serious time off your personal best, follow this plan to maximise speed, strength and endurance.